English courses and End-of-Course tests

-English courses, taught by mother-tongue or fluent English language trainers, consist of 40 to 80 hours of in-person learning and exercises in class and 40 to 80 hours of self-study on a didactic platform online.
+English courses, taught by mother-tongue or fluent English language trainers, consist of 40/60/80 hours of classes and exercises together with self-study on a didactic platform online.

 When and where

 English courses normally take place in the second semester/trimester and are organised according to the proficiency level achieved at the Placement test.

 Attendance is compulsory

 Attending at least 75% of classes and completing at least 75% of the exercises on the didactic platform online are required to be admitted to sit the end-of-course test.

 Important notice: sitting the end-of-course test on the first available session is compulsory.

 How many times are students entitled to sit the end-of-course test?

 Students are entitled to sit the end-of-course test up to 6 times for each course attended during their academic career, provided that they show up on the first available session.
 Students who do not sit the test on the first mandatory session will not have access to any further tries during the following test sessions.
 Therefore, they will have to get an international language certificate within their graduation or by the year in which the English exam included in their degree programme is scheduled.